 Here's an example of Testimony style ad by Slabway:

-The ad features a First Person narrative, elaborating on the customer's experience and response during an unboxing event.
+The ad features a first-person narrative, elaborating on the customer's experience and response during an unboxing event.

 Facebook will never stop rejecting your ad, and even ban your ad account if you keep repeating the same violation over and over again.